-This region is now under siege, as President Trump, not satisfied that Congress has already given him almost $3 billion for border barriers, has issued a national emergency declaration, circumventing our system of separation of powers in order to construct his senseless border wall.
+This region is now under siege, as President Trump, not satisfied that Congress already gave him almost $3 billion for border barriers, issued a national emergency declaration, circumventing our system of separation of powers in order to construct his senseless border wall.

-Following a record 35-day government shutdown that turned the lives of federal workers into bargaining chips, the Trump administration is resorting to even more extreme measures as it attempts to bypass Congress through a national emergency declaration that sets up a constitutional clash between the legislative and executive branches.
-These illegal acts could threaten communities, landscapes, wildlife, and even historic churches and cemeteries along the border.
+Following a record 35-day government shutdown that turned the lives of federal workers into bargaining chips, the Trump administration resorted to even more extreme measures as it attempted to bypass Congress through a national emergency declaration that set up a constitutional clash between the legislative and executive branches.
+These illegal acts threatened communities, landscapes, wildlife, and even historic churches and cemeteries along the border.

 We cannot give in.
 We need your help to stop this attack on communities, public health, and the environment.

 The border region is home to millions who oppose a border wall.
 It also contains one of the most diverse ecosystems in North America, with wildlife such as the endangered Mexican gray wolf, jaguar, bighorn sheep, and ocelot.
 This border wall would devastate communities and wildlife alike.
 It would also:

 * Cost taxpayers between $20 and $70 billion

 * Disrupt local economies dependent on cross-border trade